-The use of a flood emergency plan is therefore sufficient for the proposed development, the proposed safe egress routes will also provide safe refuge to an area without surface water or fluvial flooding.
+The use of a flood emergency plan is therefore sufficient for the proposed development.
 The key elements of the emergency plan are described below.

 14.3.1 EA Flood Warnings Direct Service Subscription

 The occupants will subscribe to the EA Flood Warnings Direct Service which is a free service offered by the EA providing flood warnings direct to people by telephone, mobile, email, SMS text message and fax.
 The EA aims to provide 2 hours' notice of flood, day or night, allowing timely evacuation of the site.